flimflam-austin/hugo-cms-test/content/quick_reads/20200402-19-04-02-otd-jeannette-rankin/index.md

   - order: 0
     useCheckmark: false
     body: >-
-      # April 2, 1917

-      >
+      <div><h1>April 2, 1917</h1><blockquote><br><br><br><br>The first woman

-      The first woman representative was sworn into Congress – three years before women were granted the constitutional right to vote.
+      representative was sworn into Congress – three years before women were granted the constitutional right to vote.</blockquote></div>
     _key: 2a08fe8e2890
   - order: 1
     useCheckmark: false
     body: >-
-      > “I may be the first woman member of Congress, but I won’t be the last.”
+      <div><blockquote>“I may be the first woman member of Congress, but I won’t

-      Jeannette Rankin (R-MT) when she was elected in 1916.
+      be the last.”</blockquote><p>Jeannette Rankin (R-MT) when she was elected in 1916.
 Montana had granted women the right to vote two years earlier and she had gained notoriety, in part, as a suffragist.
-Today, 26 women serve in the U.S. Senate & 101 women serve in the House.
+Today, 26 women serve in the U.S. Senate &amp; 101 women serve in the House.
 Women make up nearly 24% of Congress.
-Rankin hoped, “We’re (women) half the people; we should be half the Congress.”
+Rankin hoped, “We’re (women) half the people; we should be half the Congress.”</p></div>
     _key: 45b61534ea06
   - order: 2
     useCheckmark: false
     body: >-
-      > “As never before the Nation needs its women—needs the work of their hands and their hearts and their minds.”
+      <div><blockquote>“As never before the Nation needs its women—needs the
+      work of their hands and their hearts and their minds.”</blockquote><p>Congresswoman Jeanette Rankin (R-MT) delivering a

-      Congresswoman Jeanette Rankin (R-MT) delivering a speech on women's right to vote.
+      speech on women's right to vote.
 She helped pass a women's suffrage resolution in the House in 1918; the same resolution died in the Senate.
-She was not in office two years later when the 19th Amendment was officially adopted, altering the Constitution to grant women the right to vote.
+      She was not in office two years later when the 19th Amendment was officially adopted, altering the Constitution to grant women the right to vote.</p></div>
     _key: 3ad106e929cc
   - order: 3
     useCheckmark: false
     body: >-
-      ## JEANNETTE RANKIN

-      * Daughter of a rancher & school teacher.
+      <div><h2>JEANNETTE RANKIN</h2><ul><li>Daughter of a rancher &amp; school

-      * Republican, suffrage leader & pacifist.
+      teacher.</li><li>Republican, suffrage leader &amp; pacifist.</li><li>The

-      * The only Member of Congress to vote against the entrance to World War I & World War II.
-Voted out of office each time: “As a woman I can’t go to war, and I refuse to send anyone else.”
+      only Member of Congress to vote against the entrance to World War I &amp;

-      * In 1973, just before her death at age 92, she contemplated a third run because of America’s involvement in Vietnam.
+      World War II.
+Voted out of office each time: “As a woman I can’t go to war, and I refuse to send anyone else.”</li><li>In 1973, just before her death at age 92, she contemplated a third run because of America’s involvement in Vietnam.</li></ul></div>
     _key: 9d7345bf12a2
   - order: 4
     useCheckmark: true
     body: >-
-      Rankin reportedly received applause as she was sworn into Congress.
+      <div><p>Rankin reportedly received applause as she was sworn into
+      Congress.
 Later that evening, Pres.
-Wilson asked lawmakers to vote to declare war on Germany; Rankin was one of 50 lawmakers who voted "no." She said, "I want to stand by my country, but I cannot vote for war."
+Wilson asked lawmakers to vote to declare war on Germany; Rankin was one of 50 lawmakers who voted "no." She said, "I want to stand by my country, but I cannot vote for war."</p><p></p></div>
     citation: VIEW SOURCES
     _key: 953db774d597